sophiabrandt/100-days-of-code/r-1-log.md

 To get at least _some_ work done, I'll switch back to VS Code, but will continue to experiment with SpaceVim and Spacemacs.
 I managed to continue with my Phoenix app (Plugs).

+### R1D33

+SpaceVim was too heavily customized to my liking.
+I'm slowly becoming friends with Neovim in my st terminal with tmux wrapper (Manjaro Linux).
+Continued with Elixir app (websockets).